 While parsing American youth (Thompson) and comparing it to the French misanthropy (Sartre) we juxtapose these two concepts and factor their contribution on our modern society and its the visual impact on it.

 Trivializing is a process that excelled through decades and is one of the tactics of the intertextual procedure.
 We live in a fast-paced developing world today and we see everyday more than a thousand of images (including moving images) and our minds have a tendency to fragmentally collect them, even if they are not useful.
 The whole audiovisual industry (cinema included) became sort of a self-advertising machine (on a déjà vu basis) with the images that we have difficulties to associate to something or remember them, a shot from a scene becomes fragmental and lives its own life in memory, disassociating itself from its imposed context and this way our mind and imagination becomes the main actor in reconstructing the visual shots, products and ideologies they represent and thus re-established role models of the life style imagined anew.
 It is a hot kind of a media and it is a frightening paradox that we are the participating actors with our imaginations there.
 It is something we can call virtualism (an eventual intertextual exposure in the media world through us).
 As children as we have dreamed about immersive video games where we could live in a virtual world, but in fact virtualism arrived differently.
 The difference is that this time we are risking to have imagination filling in the gaps, making uncertified connections leading to a scenario that was not vetted, whether this leads us to the existence or living is a speculative subject.
 There is a French documentary director Chris Marker whose films specialize on societies and their matters and there is one particular film “Sans Soleil” which in translation means “Sunless” where he is narrating and analyzing the fact that our world is rapidly becoming not real but more surreal or even virtual.
 The subject of the futuristic exploration was early 80’s Japan, mostly showcasing not the technological advancement but the solitude of us within virtualism that this advancement brings, afterwards progress only expanded this solitude geographically, anchoring it, erasing collective real memories and substituting them with intertextuality, fragmented virtual shots, making kids future gods of their own solitude.
 Technology is the prolongation of our human body per McLuhan, but if the more body we get, the lesser human we become – can we then say that we are dystopian replicants from the Blade runner.
-In this process of virtualism a role of human is enriching his non organic tools and acting solely, detaching himself from solidarity be it mechanical or organic.
+In this process of virtualism a role of human is enriching his non organic tools and acting solely, detaching himself from solidarity.

 Virtual world, virtualism can be dangerous today because of the propaganda it bears with it.
 In French culture laicism is and was prevalent, we can also refer to this fact basing our speculations on the “total absence of religion” in the media.
 It might be constitutional in France to separate religion and government but the newscast and media is not the government, but the prolongation of it which culturally threaded laicism in itself.
 It is taboo to talk about religion as it is about salary and you can find yourself embarrassed if you are French and if someone asks you about your belief, but as religion itself is becoming unpopular the ethics is as well becoming looser.
 Laicism and these ethics embedded in culture creates and more room for a person to develop individualism, enclosing few beliefs through ethics, therefore it gives more room for intertextuality driven fragmental virtualism to feed itself in these cultures, it is even almost illusionary to think that culturally rich France which has its demonstration through physicality breeds the virtualism the best.
 And what can bring the absence of the Christian religion in a country rich with Christian history having more practicing Muslims (and a country where headcover wearing is being banned, in the sake of security)?
 The simpler answer is it is a step towards the globalization, and thus refusing national identity.
 It is difficult to speculate on this topic as it is very intimate to those who believe and ethically obstructed.
 But the fact is that the media is a contributing factor in this case, leaving point blanks in the discussion of this topic through laicism, through ethics and in case it needs to discuss something it does it so in the name of security – another “hot” adoption and extreme one.
 And again - Sartre is not the actor here of course, he’s a thinker whose popular work “L’existentialisme est un humanisme” serves as a prediction of what is happening now.